Are You Suffering From A Work Injury In Elizabeth or Jersey City?

 The above list isn’t all-inclusive.
 Without proper diagnosis and treatment, many employees also go on to struggle with secondary complications including chronic conditions such as degenerative disc disease and osteoarthritis.

-Common Causes of a Work Injury
+Common Causes of Work Injury

 Virtually no job or job field is immune to injury risk: both sedentary jobs (e.g., office workers, teachers, long haul truckers), as well as more physically demanding jobs (e.g., construction workers, first responders), can impose potential health hazards to employees.